cfex/lit/README.md

 - **Unified API**: The `lit` package provides a single API for both PostgreSQL and MySQL, with driver-specific optimizations handled internally.
 - **Lightweight Projections**: The biggest advantage of `go-lightning` is its ability to load DTOs and projections with minimal effort.
 Regardless of your table structure, mapping a query result to a Go struct is straightforward and clean.
-- **MySQL and PostgreSQL Support**: Register your models with the appropriate driver and the library handles query generation and driver-specific optimizations.
+- **MySQL, PostgreSQL, and SQLite Support**: Register your models with the appropriate driver and the library handles query generation and driver-specific optimizations.
 - **Generic CRUD Operations**: Automatic generation of `INSERT` and `UPDATE` queries for registered types.
 - **Works with DB and Tx**: All operations accept both `*sql.DB` and `*sql.Tx` via the `Executor` interface.
 - **Minimal Dependencies**: Keeps your project slim and focused.